Great West Life Assurance Co. Can Has $802,000 Holdings in Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH)

 Great West Life Assurance Co.
 Can lessened its holdings in shares of Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH) by 47.3% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 46,921 shares of the company’s stock after selling 42,052 shares during the period.
 Great West Life Assurance Co.
 Can’s holdings in Norwegian Cruise Line were worth $802,000 at the end of the most recent quarter.

 Several other large investors have also made changes to their positions in NCLH.
 Price Wealth LLC acquired a new stake in Norwegian Cruise Line in the third quarter valued at approximately $25,000.
-Meeder Asset Management Inc. boosted its position in Norwegian Cruise Line by 102.5% in the third quarter.
-Meeder Asset Management Inc. now owns 1,754 shares of the company’s stock valued at $30,000 after buying an additional 888 shares in the last quarter.
-Sugarloaf Wealth Management LLC acquired a new stake in Norwegian Cruise Line in the third quarter valued at approximately $35,000.
-Prime Capital Investment Advisors LLC bought a new position in shares of Norwegian Cruise Line during the third quarter valued at $36,000.
-Finally, Gradient Investments LLC raised its stake in shares of Norwegian Cruise Line by 35.2% during the third quarter.
-Gradient Investments LLC now owns 3,265 shares of the company’s stock valued at $56,000 after acquiring an additional 850 shares during the last quarter.
+Meeder Asset Management Inc. raised its stake in shares of Norwegian Cruise Line by 102.5% during the third quarter.
+Meeder Asset Management Inc. now owns 1,754 shares of the company’s stock valued at $30,000 after acquiring an additional 888 shares during the last quarter.
+Sugarloaf Wealth Management LLC bought a new position in shares of Norwegian Cruise Line during the third quarter valued at $35,000.
+Prime Capital Investment Advisors LLC bought a new position in Norwegian Cruise Line during the third quarter worth $36,000.
+Finally, Gradient Investments LLC raised its stake in Norwegian Cruise Line by 35.2% during the third quarter.
+Gradient Investments LLC now owns 3,265 shares of the company’s stock worth $56,000 after buying an additional 850 shares during the last quarter.
 Hedge funds and other institutional investors own 46.08% of the company’s stock.

-In related news, CEO Robert Binder sold 91,484 shares of the business’s stock in a transaction dated Tuesday, December 15th.
+In other news, CEO Robert Binder sold 91,484 shares of Norwegian Cruise Line stock in a transaction dated Tuesday, December 15th.
 The shares were sold at an average price of $24.76, for a total transaction of $2,265,143.84.
-Following the transaction, the chief executive officer now directly owns 285,249 shares in the company, valued at $7,062,765.24.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Following the completion of the transaction, the chief executive officer now directly owns 285,249 shares in the company, valued at $7,062,765.24.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 1.20% of the stock is owned by company insiders.

 Shares of NYSE NCLH opened at $24.52 on Wednesday.
 The stock has a market capitalization of $6.76 billion, a P/E ratio of -1.79 and a beta of 2.84.
 The company has a 50-day moving average price of $24.87 and a 200-day moving average price of $21.17.
 Norwegian Cruise Line Holdings Ltd. has a 1 year low of $7.03 and a 1 year high of $59.78.
 The company has a debt-to-equity ratio of 2.56, a current ratio of 1.14 and a quick ratio of 1.10.